Female Self Defence System

 The Female Self Defence System (FSDS) is designed with the express purpose of making women safer and more capable of defending themselves.
 It incorporates simple, realistic and effective self-defence techniques with a fitness regime which promotes strength, flexibility and cardiovascular fitness.

 The system is an extrapolation of a Japanese martial art designed around self-defence, not sport.
-The instructors and assistants are qualified in the Japanese martial arts, but these classes are not what could be considered classical.
+The instructors and assistants are qualified in the Japanese martial arts, but these classes are not what would be considered classical.

-The group is designed to create a safe space for females to learn how to defend themselves against physical attack.
-It also features advice, information and expert input from external sources who present from knowledge and experience, including a police officer with 23 years of front-line service in uniform response, CID, major crime, stranger rape and murder squads.
+The group is designed to create a safe space for women to learn how to defend themselves against physical attack.
+It also features advice, information and expert input from external sources who present from knowledge and experience, including a retired police officer with 23 years of front-line service in uniform response, CID, major crime, stranger rape and murder squads.

 The classes are designed to be inclusive for females of all age, race, sexual orientation, religion, creed, culture and ability.